Home Insurance in Canada 2025

 Newfoundland and Labrador flagHome Insurance in Newfoundland and Labrador

-As the only province to not allow the use of your credit score in determining your insurance rate, it will lead to rates more standard throughout the province.
-Being on the Atlantic Ocean, Newfoundland is more at risk to flooding, wind damage, and hurricane damage.
+As the only province not to allow the use of your credit score in determining your insurance rate, Newfoundland will have more standard rates throughout the province.
+Being in the Atlantic Ocean, Newfoundland is at higher risk of flooding, wind damage, and hurricane damage.

 Manitoba flagHome Insurance in Manitoba